modsognir/stractor/README.md

     {{ additional_info }}

-### Parsed Data
+### Parsing

+    Stractor.parse(content, template)

-MatchData object, can be accessed roughly like a Hash with the following structure
+Parses to a MatchData object, can be accessed roughly like a Hash with the following structure

     {
       problem: 'PROBLEM',